How to Design Your Kitchen for EntertainingSeptember 1, 2020

 If your kitchen will connect conveniently to your garage, another option is to have an additional refrigerator and/or freezer in the garage for additional cold storage.
 This will give you the space you need to buy things in bulk and store them ahead of time for your gatherings.
 It will also make sure you have enough space for things the day of the event, and especially if you are hosting a potluck-style gathering.

 A kitchen island is another valuable feature to include when you design your kitchen for entertaining.
 There are many ways to use a kitchen island, which makes it a versatile and highly functional addition to your kitchen design.
 Not only does an island provide additional storage space for large serving-ware, pots, pans, and dishes, but it can also double as a prime place to set food in a serving or buffet line.

+There are many types of kitchen islands that can be a great fit for a kitchen designed for entertaining.
 Two-tiered kitchen islands are especially beneficial when it comes to this style of serving food.
 The lower tier of a two-tier kitchen island provides beneficial counter space.
 Also, incorporating a bar or prep sink on the island is another beneficial component that promises to enhance the efficiency and convenience in the kitchen when you are hosting guests.